YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: Issued when REORG truncate determines that there is not enough free space at the end of the file; database file not truncated.

-Action: If appropriate specify a larger threshold.
+Action: If appropriate, specify a larger threshold.

 -------------------
 MUTRUNCNOTBG